matthiaaas/otto-assistant/README.md

 ## Setup

-You can easily change the keyword or city by editing the `settings.py`.
+You can easily change the keyword, language or city by editing the `settings.py`.
 Navigate into the `assistant` directory and open the python script in your editor of choice.

 ### Examples